vigneshSs-07/Terraform-with-Google-Cloud-ACompleteGuide/Terraform on Google Cloud - Compute Instance/Lab on Infrastructure as Code with Terraform in GCP.md

 * Switch to the Cloud Shell and run the terraform init command.

-    * terraform init  # to download the plagins and initialize the provider
+    * terraform init  # to download the plugins and initialize the provider

     * terraform validate # to validate the configs